· · · ·

 Wheels 4 Hope

-ABOUT: Our mission is to provide safe, reliable, affordable vehicles to people who need them.
-Transportation is key to economic stability.
-We put people on the road to a better life.
+About: Wheels 4 Hope provides safe, reliable, affordable vehicles to people who need them.
+Transportation is key to economic stability — they put people on the road to a better life.

 Adriane Singleton